LukasKastern/EasyGrid/README.md

 # EasyGrid

-Easy Grid is the solution for displaying grids inside EditorWindows in Unity.
+Easy Grid is an extension for EditorWindows in Unity to display Grids.

 ![ShowCase](https://github.com/LukasKastern/EasyGrid/raw/master/showcase.gif)